LOUISIANA DEPARTMENT OF PUBLIC SAFETY

 DEFINITION OF TRAILER

-Louisiana law requires every owner of a motor vehicle, trailer, or semi-trailer, or other vehicle intended to be operated upon the public highways in this state to register the vehicle before driving.
+Louisiana law requires every owner of a motor vehicle, trailer, or semi-trailer, or other vehicle be registered prior to being operated upon the public highways in this state.
 The category of trailer determines the class of the license plate issued.

-- "Light-trailer" means every vehicle of the trailer or semi-trailer type having a loaded gross weight of not more than five hundred pounds.
+- "Light-trailer" -- every vehicle of the trailer or semi-trailer type having a loaded gross weight of not more than five hundred pounds.

-- "Travel trailer" and "camper trailer" mean a trailer or semitrailer which is designed, constructed and equipped as a dwelling place, living abode, or sleeping place, either permanently or temporarily, and is equipped for use as a conveyance on highways.
+- "Travel trailer" and "camper trailer" -- trailer or semitrailer which is designed, constructed and equipped as a dwelling place, living abode, or sleeping place, either permanently or temporarily, and is equipped for use as a conveyance on highways.

-Note: A tow-dolly is not considered a trailer and may not be eligible for registration.
+Note: A tow-dolly is not considered a trailer and is not eligible for registration.

 Trailers and semi-trailers with a gross vehicle weight rating of not more than twelve thousand (12,000) pounds, when owned and used by a retail business in this State and designed and used EXCLUSIVELY for the purpose of pick-up or delivery of new, used, or repaired farm equipment, shall be exempt from the payment of registration and license tax.

 - All trailers must be titled in the registered owner’s name before a license plate can be issued.